dgoto2/TransDynFish/README.md

 `1.preprocess.climate.data.R`: a script for preprocessing regional climate indices and SST anomalies for multilevel modeling

-`2.calculate_demographic.param.R`: a script for computating population demographic metrics for marine fish stocks
+`2.calculate_demographic.param.R`: a script for computing population demographic metrics for marine fish stocks

 `3.preprocess.data_gamm.R`: a script for preprocessing data for multilevel modeling with demographic metrics of marine fish stocks